shohamyamin/employee-app/README.md

-# employee-app
+# Employee-App

-An Server-Client application that allows the HR department to search for employees and view their details.
+Server-Client application that allows the HR department to search for employees and view their details.

 ## Getting Started